An Online MPH to Empower Aspiring Change Agents

 Regis discounts cannot be combined with any other discount or scholarship offered by Regis.
 Some exceptions may apply.

-- Bachelor’s degree or equivalent from an accredited institution
+- Bachelor’s degree or equivalent from a regionally accredited institution

 - Minimum 2.75 GPA; 3.0 preferred